 E-mail MeMichael Koskoff

 Michael Koskoff has earned a national reputation for numerous successful trials and settlements.
-Featured on the covers of Connecticut's first Super Lawyers issue and Connecticut Magazine's "Top Lawyers" issue, Michael has been a frequent guest on Court TV and has lectured extensively throughout the nation.
+Featured on the covers of Connecticut's first Super Lawyers issue and Connecticut Magazine's "Top Lawyers" issue, Michael has served as a frequent guest on Court TV and has lectured extensively throughout the nation.
 Michael has served as President of the Connecticut chapter of The American Board of Trial Advocates, a prestigious organization of Plaintiffs and Defense attorneys, and is Connecticut's only member of The Inner Circle of Advocates, an organization limited to the top 100 trial lawyers in the nation.
-He currently serves as President of the organization.
+He is immediate past President of the organization.